kezhuw/spawns/README.md

 Package `spawns-core` uses [`linkme`](https://crates.io/crates/linkme) to detect available async runtimes from external packages.
 Package `spawns-compat` provides features `tokio`, `smol` and `async-global-executor` to detect async runtimes for `spawns-core`. `smol` and `async-global-executor` can't coexist as they don't have `tokio::runtime::Handle::try_current()` like method to detect thread context aware executor.

 ## Integrations
-Package `spanws-executor` provides full functional `block_on` with both current thread executor and multi-thread executor.
+Package [spawns-executor][] provides full functional `block_on` with both current thread executor and multi-thread executor.

 ## Examples
 See [examples](examples/).
 A minimum runtime agnostic echo server is listed here for demonstration.